ShereeMorphett/PintPath/README.md

 ## Issues I ran into
 linking openSSL to android, learning androindManifest.xml  Cmake linking, how do fetch content on cmake and move to the right spot for the androindManifest.xml permissions
+Qtdesign tab on Qtcreator, ended up not using it and doing it by hand

 ## Testing
 - Desktop